12 Promotion Ideas For Beauty & Cosmetics Brands

 11) Provide eco-friendly packaging options

 Consumers increasingly favor brands that show environmental responsibility.
-Offering eco-friendly cosmetics packaging can significantly boost your brand image and attract eco-conscious customers.
+Offering eco-friendly packaging can significantly boost your brand image and attract eco-conscious customers.
+Research shows 73% of consumers prefer brands aligned with their personal values.

 Recycled cardboard boxes make excellent secondary packaging for beauty products.
 They're cost-effective and can be easily customized with your branding elements.